graphile/fireside/README.md

 ### What?

 A fireside chat is a personal and interactive discussion in a safe and cosy setting.
 A Graphile fireside chat takes place either on Zoom or in a Discord voice channel between project maintainers and contributors.
-Participants are personally invited and discussion points are agreed beforehand.
+Participants are either sponsors or project contributors and many are personally invited.
+Discussion points can be proposed and agreed beforehand.

 ### Goals